Mats Hummels: Personal life

 Hummels was born on 16 December 1988 in Bergisch Gladbach, North Rhine-Westphalia.
 His father, Hermann Hummels, was a professional footballer and manager.
 His mother, Ulla Holthoff, was a professional water polo player.
 His father worked as youth coordinator at Bayern Munich until he was replaced by Stephan Beckenbauer, the son of Franz Beckenbauer, on 30 March 2012.
+In a 2012 interview, Hummels noted that his parents and grandparents all hail from the Ruhr region of western Germany.
 His younger brother Jonas retired at age 25 in 2016, through injuries.

 His ex-wife, Cathy Fischer, was named as Germany's WAG of the year for 2013.
 Fischer and Hummels married in June 2015.
 The couple have a son, born in 2018.
 Their divorce was finalised in December 2022.
 Since the end of 2023, Hummels has been in a relationship with German model Nicola Cavanis.

 In August 2017, he joined the Common Goal Project (an initiative of Juan Mata), being the second footballer to donate 1% of his salary to a collective fund that will support football organizations as a tool to generate sustainable social development throughout the world.

+In August 2026, Hummels became an investor and shareholder in the German investment group that acquired 90% of Portuguese club Estrela da Amadora for €40 million, alongside Thomas Müller, Yann Sommer and Lucas Hernandez.